 Drake’s Raid features a 16th century style military encampment with drills, demonstrations and living history interpretation during the day.
 As the sun sets in the historic district, the reenactment of the sacking and burning of the town commences.
 See what camp life was like for families back then.

 Visit Fort Mose Historic State Park and immerse yourself in the history of the 1740 Spanish victory at the Battle of Bloody Mose.
 This 277th anniversary will feature military encampment and combined muster of reenactors, including two battle reenactments.

 The Founding of St. Augustine

-Florida Living History, Inc., Mission Nombre de Dios and the Diocese of St. Augustine present this free, annual, historical reenactment of Admiral Don Pedro Menendez de Aviles’ landing and founding of the city of St. Augustine in the year 1565.
+Florida Living History, Inc., Mission Nombre de Dios and the Diocese of St. Augustine present this free annual and historical reenactment of Admiral Don Pedro Menendez de Aviles’ landing and founding of the city of St. Augustine in the year 1565.

 Colonial Night Watch

-Join hundreds of reenactors from St. Augustine’s colonial history as they perform military drills at the Castillo De San Marcos during this free, all-day event.
+Join hundreds of re-enactors from St. Augustine’s colonial history for the Colonial Night Watch as they perform military drills at the Castillo De San Marcos during this free, all-day event.
 After an evening torchlight parade through St. George Street, join in singing classic Christmas carols to ring in the holiday season.

 Step back through time and experience 450 years of diverse culture with the living history experiences throughout historic St. Augustine.
 From leather working demonstrations at Colonial Quarter to exploring the monuments left behind by early Spanish explorers, adventure is waiting to be discovered for all ages.
 Use our Living History Itinerary to dive into the rich past of our nation’s oldest city.